ZulyVargas/Android-Labs/README.md

 ## Development

-This project is developed following the steps of the following tutorial:
+This project is developed following the steps of the following tutorial,with the "Basic Activity template".
+This project is for the TaskApp:

 [ basic-android-kotlin-training-first-template-project ](https://developer.android.com/codelabs/basic-android-kotlin-training-first-template-project)